 Steven G. Feifer, DEd, NCSP, ABSNP, is an internationally renowned speaker and author in the field of learning disabilities who has authored six books on learning and emotional disorders in children.
-He has 19 years of experience as a school psychologist, was voted the Maryland School Psychologist of the Year in 2008 and the National School Psychologist of the Year in 2009.
-He is also a diplomate in school neuropsychology and a faculty instructor in the ABSNP school neuropsychology training program.
+He has 19 years of experience as a school psychologist, was voted the Maryland School Psychologist of the Year in 2008 and the National School Psychologist of the Year in school neuropsychology and a faculty instructor in the ABSNP school neuropsychology training program.
 Dr. Feifer currently works in private practice at the Monocacy Neurodevelopmental Center in Frederick, MD.